 Delone scampered up the ladder as Moonblade reached the hatch 30 yards above him.
 The auto function on my Longstone stopped cold as the pedal mechanism slowed to a stop.
 I manually squeezed off a few more rounds to give Delone time to get ahead of me, and just as my oxygen gauge hit the red zone, I dove for the ladder and began my ascent.
 I tried to ignore the severe pain in my injured leg, but it slowed my progress considerably as I pulled myself up the ladder towards the ship.

 A gnawer had just reached the bottom of the ladder by the time I was halfway up.
-Above me, Private Zanetti leaned out of the doorway and hit the zombie with multiple rounds, swiftly cranking the action on his sniper rifle.
-Gritting my teeth and in severe pain, I finally reached the gondola, and Zanetti and Moonblade helped me climb aboard.
-I momentarily looked back towards the ground to see the wreckage of the Raven completely engulfed by the seething mass of gnawers as we gained altitude.
+Above me, Private Zanetti leaned out of the airlock entrance and hit the zombie with multiple rounds, swiftly cranking the action on his sniper rifle.
+Gritting my teeth and in severe pain, I finally reached the gondola.
+Zanetti and Moonblade helped me climb aboard.
+I looked back towards the ground, and saw the wreckage completely engulfed by the seething mass of gnawers as we gained altitude.

 The Constantina was sailing high above the clouds when the storms moved in, and as a result suffered no damage.
-With the two smaller ships now destroyed, Captain Blooey made the decision to vacate the ruins of Philadelphia with no delay.
+With the two smaller ships now destroyed, Captain Galloway made the decision to vacate the ruins of Philadelphia with no delay.
 Supplies of hydrogen gas were running low on the mother ship.
-Flying west under the power of the sails alone would require tacking into strong Spring headwinds so instead, Blooey decided we would ride the Westerlies across the Atlantic to Great Britain where we could refurbish our supply of fuel.
+Flying west under the power of the sails alone would require tacking into strong Spring headwinds.
+Instead, Galloway decided to ride the Westerlies across the Atlantic to Great Britain where we could refurbish our fuel supply.

-Inside the pressurized gondola we could remove our helmets and communicate with one another easily.
-The Constantina’s gondola was outfitted with deluxe accommodations – polished wood paneling and decking, and the bunks were bigger and more comfortable than the Raven’s spartan sleeping berths had been.
+Inside the Constantina’s pressurized gondola, we could remove our oxygen suits and communicate with one another easily.
+The mother ship was outfitted with deluxe accommodations – polished wood paneling and decking, and the bunks were bigger and more comfortable than the Champion‘s spartan sleeping berths had been.